Seneca-ICTOER/Intro2C/docs/E-Secondary-Storage/text-files.md

 id: text-files
 title: Text Files
 sidebar_position: 1
-description: Describe how to connect a program to a file, save information in that file, and get that information
+description: Describes how to open a text file for reading data into a program, writing data out to a file, and appending data to a file
 ---

 # Text Files